alexgaarciia/AIMathAnalysis/README.md

    * Level 18: Forgot to consider the spring constant.

 ### Overall Observations
-Bard tends to perform better with ZS-CoT prompting, indicating that providing a structured way to approach the problem helps improve the accuracy of the solutions.
+Gemini tends to perform better with ZS-CoT prompting, indicating that providing a structured way to approach the problem helps improve the accuracy of the solutions.
 This is evident in the consistent improvement from solution-only (S) to methodology+solution (M+S) across various levels when using ZS-CoT.

 LLaMA, similarly, shows varied performance across different levels and prompting methods.
-However, it seems to struggle more consistently than Bard, especially with zero-shot prompting, where it often provides partial or incorrect solutions.
+However, it seems to struggle more consistently than Gemini, especially with zero-shot prompting, where it often provides partial or incorrect solutions.

 ### Specific insights
 1. Error Types:
 - Both models exhibit a tendency to provide correct methodologies but falter in the execution, leading to errors in calculations.
 This suggests that while they can understand the problems conceptually, numerical precision or algorithmic execution is a common stumbling block.
-- Bard's zero-shot prompts frequently led to correct methodologies but included calculation errors, whereas its ZS-CoT prompts showed similar patterns but with occasional complete misses (e.g., forgetting a critical factor like the spring constant).
+- Gemini's zero-shot prompts frequently led to correct methodologies but included calculation errors, whereas its ZS-CoT prompts showed similar patterns but with occasional complete misses (e.g., forgetting a critical factor like the spring constant).
 - LLaMA displayed a broader range of errors, including incorrect methodologies, especially under ZS-CoT prompting.
 This might indicate challenges in applying chain-of-thought reasoning effectively across all types of problems.

 2. Performance by Level:
-- Both models showed a decline in performance as the complexity of the problems increased, with levels 4, 5, 6, 12, 16, 19, and 20 frequently resulting in partial or incorrect solutions for both Bard and LLaMA.
+- Both models showed a decline in performance as the complexity of the problems increased, with levels 4, 5, 6, 12, 16, 19, and 20 frequently resulting in partial or incorrect solutions for both Gemini and LLaMA.
 This suggests a limit to their current capabilities in handling high-complexity or nuanced problem-solving without explicit guidance.
-- Certain levels where Bard improved from S to M+S under ZS-CoT prompting (e.g., levels 1, 2, 7, 8, 9, 10, 13, 17, 20) demonstrate the potential effectiveness of CoT in enhancing problem-solving abilities, particularly in providing complete solutions.
+- Certain levels where Gemini improved from S to M+S under ZS-CoT prompting (e.g., levels 1, 2, 7, 8, 9, 10, 13, 17, 20) demonstrate the potential effectiveness of CoT in enhancing problem-solving abilities, particularly in providing complete solutions.

 3. Notable Differences:
-- Bard's performance suggests a slightly better grasp on methodologies across a range of problem types, potentially due to differences in training data, model architecture, or both.
+- Gemini's performance suggests a slightly better grasp on methodologies across a range of problem types, potentially due to differences in training data, model architecture, or both.
 - LLaMA's challenges with CoT prompting across various problem types highlight the importance of model-specific tuning or adjustments to improve reasoning capabilities.